Gateway reference number: 01458

 They have been published on the Cancer Commissioning Toolkit (CCT).
 The toolkit is a set of comparative data based resources for commissioners of cancer services which is provided by the National Cancer Intelligence Network (NCIN).

 The lung cancer service profiles bring together 41 indicators.
 CCGs are encouraged to use them in their commissioning and monitoring of clinical services.
-For further details, please see the letter that was sent to chief executives of NHS Trusts on 12 March.
+For further details, please see the letter that was sent to chief executives (this document is no longer available here but can be found on the National Archives website) of NHS Trusts on 12 March.